The Cecil: Oberoi acquisition

 The hotel was closed in 1984 for extensive renovation and refurbishment and was reopened in 1997.
-The renovation included a heated swimming pool, billiards rooms, and a children activity center along with the customary amenities such as fine-dining restaurants and luxurious room.

-It’s sister hotel “Cecil Hotel, Murree” was established in 1850 and was acquired by the Oberoi group in 1945.
+The renovation included a heated swimming pool, billiards rooms, and a child activity center.
+Its sister hotel "Cecil Hotel, Murree" was established in 1850 and was acquired by the Oberoi group in 1945.
 The hotel is now owned by the Hashwani group in Pakistan.